Rich Ward: Stuck Mojo reunion

 Ward reformed Stuck Mojo with Bonz and Fontsere in 2005, alongside new bassist Sean Delson.
 Ward stated that he and Bonz had patched things up over recent years and regained the desire to want to write and release records.
 Mojo started a tour of Europe and then of the U.S. However, the reunion with Bonz only lasted into early 2006, when the band approached Bonz with an ultimatum; either enter a substance abuse rehabilitation program or he would be forced to leave the group.
 Substance abuse is attributed to the previously damaged relationship between Ward and Bonz, who often mentioned marijuana in the band's live shows.

 Bonz responded with a compromise that he would work on the addiction himself.
 Ward cited this as too big a risk, fueled by the then-recent deaths of other musicians in metal bands.
 Bonz left the band and was replaced by his friend, Lord Nelson.

 Stuck Mojo today is known most for their 2006 song "Open Season", which sparked controversy in the American media in general.

 "Open Season" is part of the album that Bonz and Ward had originally collaborated on in the reformation of Stuck Mojo, Southern Born Killers.
 Due to Bonz' sudden departure from the band, Ward re-recorded the album with vocalist Lord Nelson, guitarist Mike Martin, bassist Sean Delson and drummer Eric Sanders (Frank Fontsere departed in December 2005).
 In early 2008, Stuck Mojo signed with Napalm Records and re-released Southern Born Killers along with three new tracks.
 The album was released internationally on February 29, 2008, and on March 4, 2008, in the U.S.

 In late 2008, the band released "The Great Revival" overseas, and in the United States, it was released on January 13, 2009.
 Some critics disliked the direction of the album, and reviews were mixed.

-In 2015 Ward stated on his website that he had begun writing demos for a new Stuck Mojo release.
-In March 2016 via Blabbermouth.Com Stuck Mojo announced the release via PledgeMusic.com of their seventh studio album titled "Here Come The Infidels".
-Along with the new album Stuck Mojo announced the new band's lineup of Ward, Frank Fontsere and new members, Robby J. and Len Sonnier.
+In 2015, Ward stated on his website that he had begun writing demos for a new Stuck Mojo release.
+In March 2016, Stuck Mojo announced the release of their seventh studio album, Here Come the Infidels, via PledgeMusic.com.
+Along with the new album, Stuck Mojo announced the band's new lineup of Ward, Frank Fontsere, and new members Robby J. and Len Sonnier.